Asset Documentation (Rooftops, Telecom, Utilities, Solar)

 Aerial imagery allows facility managers to identify areas that warrant closer attention and prioritize maintenance before leaks or structural damage occur.

-When rooftop drone inspections are most valuable
+When rooftop drone documentation is most valuable

-- Routine condition assessments
+- Routine visual condition records

-- Pre-purchase or pre-lease evaluations
+- Pre-purchase or pre-lease visual review support

 - Post-storm documentation